 - There is a 15-minute tutorial before the exam starts.
 Use that time to create your whiteboard notes.
 It is a collection of facts and figures that you have for quick reference.

-- Create CCNA Whiteboard – subnetting table, binary table, IOS commands, AD, port numbers, root cause lists, wildcard masks, ACL stuff and anything else that you often forget.
+- Create CCNA Whiteboard – subnetting table, binary table, AD values, port numbers, protocol facts, default settings, wildcard masks, ACL stuff and anything else that you often forget.

 - Subnetting is a key aspect of the CCNA exam for both theoretical and lab simulation questions.
 It is easy as well to make mistakes when converting between binary and decimal values.
 Write at least all class C subnets on paper when the exam starts.
 Include the subnetting table and binary table shown for quick conversions.